sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 Following requirements are addressed by the design presented in this document:

 1. Support VRRP v2 (IPv4)

+2. Support VRRP v3 (IPv6)

-2. Support multiple VRRP instances (groups) per interface
+3. Support multiple VRRP instances (groups) per interface

-3. Support VRRP on VLAN, PortChannel and Ethernet interfaces
+4. Support VRRP on VLAN, PortChannel and Ethernet interfaces

-4. Support Uplink interface tracking
+5. Support Uplink interface tracking

-5. Support pre-emption of a Master when a high priority VRRP node comes up
+6. Support pre-emption of a Master when a high priority VRRP node comes up

-6. Support configurable priority for VRRP instance
+7. Support configurable priority for VRRP instance

-7. Support configuration and management of various VRRP parameters
+8. Support configuration and management of various VRRP parameters

-Following requirements are beyond scope of this release.

-1. VRRPv3 (IPv6) support
-2. REST, SNMP and gNMI access support to VRRP objects
+9. REST, SNMP and gNMI access support to VRRP objects

-3. VRRP support on non-default VRF
+10. VRRP support on non-default VRF